bavornkiet/BusinessPlan-Entrepreneurship/Business_Execution.md

 ### Our Position in the Market

 CITY WALK is the only fitness app that brings together city-building gameplay, flexible wagering, and social interaction in a frictionless, rewarding way.
-We don’t just track movement—we transform it into a motivating, social, and creative experience, combining the habit-building power of fitness apps with the engagement of casual mobile games.
+We don’t just track movement, we transform it into a motivating, social, and creative experience, combining the habit-building power of fitness apps with the engagement of casual mobile games.
 And we do it without alienating anyone through high costs, steep learning curves, or niche themes.

 ---